guidogerb/guidogerb-website/websites/guidogerbpublishing.com/README.md

 PWA/offline

-- Set VITE_ENABLE_SW=true to register /sw.js; offline.html is served as fallback for navigations when offline.
+- Set VITE_ENABLE_SW=true to register /sw.js; offline.html is served as a fallback for navigations when offline.

 Notes